 My advice combines your suggestions but with a different angle: I suggest you (and some of your coworkers) craft and draft an “official” policy for management.

 See it as a way to initiate the process and the conversation with management.
 In other words, you will invite them to engage in a collaborative approach to address this issue, refine the specifics, and so on.

 You noted they are reactive, not proactive, so I suspect they would welcome this approach that takes most of the work out of their hands.

 Be encouraged; some of the best results have been from women working at small business employers where there was no maternity leave policy: they simply followed Max Your Maternity Leave to compose and pitch their own “policy.”

 For example, some reported requesting and getting four weeks of paid maternity leave without have to take from their accrued paid time off bank.

+Could you do something similar for your workplace?
+Fit Small Business offers a useful guide for business owners.
+Can you see where a sample policy could be adapted?
 Present the policy as a manager bringing a business solution to an impending (and probably ongoing) personnel issue.
 Position the policy as smart for small business.

 Whatever you propose, instead of positioning it as “in stone,” frame it as a starting point for discussion with the emphasis on a collaborative effort to reach mutually agreeable terms.
 I’m optimistic you’ll be pleased at the overall outcome and your “biggest stress” about starting a family will be replaced by something else!